Please note that by continuing to use this site you consent to the terms of our

 On the Prevalence page, the number of devices affected by a particular threat is shown.

 Under Vulnerable Software, programs with known vulnerabilities are listed.
 There is also CVE-ID and CVSS info to help identify and resolve the problem.

 Reports provides a very detailed report by week and/or month and/or quarter.
-This covers numerous items such as threats, compromises and vulnerabilities.
-These are illustrated with coloured bar and doughnut charts.
+This covers numerous items such as threats, compromises, and vulnerabilities.
+These are illustrated with coloured bars and doughnut charts.

 The Indicators page displays indicators of compromise (IOCs) that trigger events.
 These act as a notification of suspicious or malicious activity on an endpoint, which can then be investigated.
 You can access the page from the Analysis menu.
 Each indicator includes a brief description of the nature of the attack.
 There is also information about the tactics and techniques employed, based on the MITRE ATT&CK knowledge base.

 The Outbreak Control menu provides options for blocking or allowing specific applications and IP addresses.
 There are also custom detection options.
 These let you block the installation of any program you consider to be harmful or unwanted anywhere on the network.
 You can also run IOC (indicator of compromise) scans.